 A manager looks after the interests of the company.
 The company allocates resources to the manager and the manager uses those resources to accomplish the company's objectives.
 A manager needs to be diligent in the use of the company's resources.

-supervisor needs to be diligent in the use of the workers physical and emotional resources.
+A supervisor develops a rapport with, and looks after the interests of, the workers.
+The supervisor becomes coach, protector, friend, and nurturer of the workers.
+A supervisor needs to be diligent in the use of the workers physical and emotional resources.

 A supervisor might say to the workers,"The company is on a tangent to come down on anybody who misses work or comes in late, so I'm asking everyone to make an extra effort to get to work on time until this blows over.
 They have also been complaining about a few mistakes we made, so can anyone think of a way we can double check our work to keep them off our back?"

 It seems like the manager is a stern taskmaster, while the supervisor is a good, kind person.
 But behind closed doors, the manager and the supervisor have conspired together and are playing that familiar game "bad cop, good cop", where the "bad cop" threatens and intimidates the suspect, while the "good cop" sympathizes with and befriends the suspect.

 The manager is feeding the supervisor all the inside information about the organization and company's objectives.
 The supervisor is feeding the manager all the inside information about the workers' problems and performance issues.
 Together, they formulate a plan to get maximum performance from the workers and meet the company's objectives.

 The supervisor might say to the manager, "I'll tell Betty that I explained to you about her personal problems, but you said if she misses one more day of work you'll fire her."

 The manager might say to the supervisor, "Start packing some of the equipment we don't use every day, but if anyone asks, say it hasn't been decided yet if our department is going to move to Ohio."